 “Shouldn't all that information be on the station database?”

 “Sure.
 But we can contrast our findings with the ones in the database.
-Besides, yesterday I was speaking to Athi about enjoying ourselves outside the station so as to not go mad.
+Besides, yesterday I was chatting to Athi about enjoying ourselves outside the station so as to not go mad.
 We can see that as an opportunity.”
 Iset smiled.

 “I won't say no to a little field work on...”
 She was interrupted by the doorbell.